-Background:
+Background

-Community associations are responsible for what is often considerable maintenance and upkeep of shared common elements.
-Typically, these costs are determined during the annual budget process-and funded by annual association assessments charged to owners in the community.
-Special services or amenities may be funded through user fees.
-It is particularly important that developers create an initial budget that adequately provides for operating expenses and reserves, notwithstanding the lack of history related to a particular association.
-While each community association is unique, reference to similar associations in the same geographic area will typically provide a basis upon which to estimate expenses with reasonable adequacy.
+Community associations are responsible for maintenance and replacement of shared common components.
+Typically, for existing association, these costs are determined during the annual budget process and funded by ongoing assessments charged to the homeowners in the community.
+It is particularly important that, for new communities, developers create an initial budget that adequately provides for both operating expenses and reserves.
+While each community association is unique, the design drawings and governing documents provide a basis upon which to estimate reserve funding.

-Policy:
+Policy

-Community association boards should always understand their communities' financial and physical state and be preparing for the future.
-However, reserve studies provide an in-depth, unbiased perspective from a reserve specialist, reserve professional, or other qualified professional (e.g., engineer or architect).
+Community association boards should understand their communities' financial and physical condition and be preparing for the future.
+Reserve studies, when prepared in conformance with the Reserve Study Standards provide an in-depth, unbiased perspective from a reserve specialist, reserve professional, or other qualified professional (e.g., engineer or architect).

-When are Reserve Studies Appropriate?
+When Are Reserve Studies Appropriate?